MakeYourLifeEasier/Wuxiaworld-2-eBook/README.md

 ### Usage

-If you downloaded the executable just start it.
-Else download the script and navigate to the folder using the console then write
+Download the script and navigate to the folder using the console then write

 ```
 python wuxiaworld2ebook.py